SND96/pii-redact-assignment/README.md

 * Performance: Supports both streaming (single file) and batch (entire dataset) modes.
 * Datasets: Optimized for structured, labeled datasets like ai4privacy.
 Using 1000 samples from training for fine tuning and 50 samples from validation set for evals.
 * Interface: CLI-first design for developer workflows and automation.
+* High recall is preferable over precision, better to redact more than less.

 ## Quickstart (Try It Now)